NUbots/NUbots/README.md

 Check out the `docker` file to see the actual commands that are being run if you are having issues.

+####1.
+Cannot connect to the Docker daemon.
+Is 'docker -d' running on this host?
+[Ubuntu]
+	Try to stop docker service and then restart it again.
+	$ sudo service docker stop
+	$ sudo service docker start

 [nuclearport-travis]:     https://travis-ci.org/nubots/NUClearPort                "NUClearPort's Travis Page"
 [travis-develop-image]:   https://travis-ci.org/nubots/NUClearPort.png?branch=develop "Travis-CI build status for the develop branch"
 [git]:                    http://git-scm.com/                                     "Git"